Don’t Waste The Holidays

 - Purchase invitations and cards made from recycled content paper, preferably 100 percent post-consumer.

 - Create “new” cards from your old ones.

 - Recycle old cards, however, do not recycle cards that have plastic components or ribbons, a large amount of glitter, or that make sound.

-- Use recyclable wrapping such as old posters, maps, paper grocery bags or the funny papers.
+- Use recyclable wrapping such as old posters, maps, or paper grocery bags.

 - Wrap gifts with attractive cloth, fabric ribbons or a reusable bag.